uintdev/blog/content/qrserv-development-and-inconveniences-of-a-cross-platform-framework/index.md

 As I used Flutter more, issues and limitations became more apparent.
 Race conditions happened easily and far too often.
 It took a while to iron those out as much as possible before release.
 This sort of issue held the `v2.0` release back a little longer than expected when I began working on QRServ again.
 Even before working on `v2.0`, this was an issue.

-One of the major issues that I'm not willing to deal with involves the file import process.
+One of the major issues that I am not willing to deal with involves the file import process.

 ### File importation inconveniences